Sleep Is the Primary Driver of Recovery

 Sleep Score

 Composite overnight quality rating.
-Tracks Pre → Post → Day-2 trajectory across all high-load sessions.
+Tracked weekly against baseline and across Pre → Post → Day-2 trajectories for high-load sessions.

 Primary Signal